kompendium-ano/factom-rust-client/tests/readme.md

 Some functions are multipart and are dependant on other calls being made, *eg*.
 Sending a transaction or creating a chain or identity.

-These interactions can be found in the examples folder but in general the creation functions have a compose part whih returns the information to commit and reveal functions.
+These interactions can be found in the examples folder but in general the creation functions have a compose part which returns the information to commit and reveal functions.
 Transactions require an input, output and fee, then it must be sent.

 # Contributing

 All contributions are welcome, please fork this repo, create your own branch, and submit a PR.

 By making contributions you agree to them being published under the Apache 2.0 license.